CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (3) Both individual and group supervision hours shall be acceptable as follows:

 a.
-Individual supervision shall be face-to-face contact between one supervisor and up to 2 supervisees; and.
+Individual supervision shall be face-to-face contact between one supervisor and up to 2 supervisees; and

 b.
 Group supervision shall be face-to-face contact between one supervisor and up to 6 supervisees.

-(f) Graduates of master’s and doctoral programs accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) may use up to 100 hours of their pre-degree supervision towards the requirement in Mhp 306.02 (d).
-Graduates of COAMFTE programs may also use up to a total of 500 face-to-face client contact hours earned during their graduate program towards the requirement in Mhp 306.02 (d).
-Students in MFT doctoral programs who have a qualifying master’s degree may use practicum and internship experience and supervision in the doctoral program toward these requirements.
+(g) Graduates of master’s and doctoral programs accredited by the COAMFTE may use up to 100 hours of their pre-degree supervision towards the requirement in Mhp 306.02(e).
+Graduates of COAMFTE programs may also use up to a total of 500 face-to-face client contact hours earned during their graduate program towards the requirement in Mhp 306.02(e).
+Students in marriage and family therapy doctoral programs who have a qualifying master’s degree may use practicum and internship experience and supervision in the doctoral program toward these requirements.

-(i) Alternative supervisors for both pre-graduation and post-graduate experience shall meet the following requirements:
+(l) Alternative supervisors for both pre-graduation and post-graduate experience shall meet the following requirements:

 (2) Hold a NH license in a mental health profession;